 Some of the steps you might want to take to help reduce the risk of cancer in your dogs are:

-- Reduce the use of flea and tick products and find natural substitutes like Ticked Off.
+- Reduce the use of flea and tick products and find natural substitutes.

 - Maintain your lawn and grounds with minimal or non-toxic herbicides, insecticides and chemicals.